rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 └── packs
     └── application.js
 ```
 > Isn't weird to put images and css in a folder called "javascript"?
 Depends.
-If you consider, from Webpack's perspective, everything is a JavaScript module, it may not be so strange.
+If you consider, from webpack's perspective, everything is a JavaScript module, it may not be so strange.
 Otherwise, it's possible to rename `app/javascript` or place your images elsewhere.
 More on that below.

 ### Images in JS